Showing posts with label Politics. Show all posts

 This topic often sparks debate when I converse with two of my ‘successful’ friends, who, like myself, are first-generation immigrants to the U.S. Judging by the quality of our lives in our adopted country, it’s fair to say that we have indeed achieved success, and hard work was a significant factor in where we are.
 As we approach the end of our careers, we all have comfortable homes and substantial savings to ensure a good retirement.

-The notions of “Necessity and sufficiency” are part of formal logic and mathematics but if you try to understand its meaning, the very first sentence (In logic and mathematics, necessity and sufficiency are terms used to describe a conditional or implicational relationship between two statements) will make eyes glaze over and make you mumble ‘whatever.’
+The notions of “Necessity and sufficiency” are part of formal Logic and Mathematics but if you try to understand its meaning, the very first sentence of its definition - In Logic and Mathematics, necessity and sufficiency are terms used to describe a conditional or implicational relationship between two statements - will make eyes glaze over and make you mumble ‘whatever.’

 In layperson’s language different options of necessary and sufficient (i.e., with one being true while other being and/or not true) in the context of hard work and being successful are: